sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 Overall, the evidence-based AI policy coalition is diverse.
 It includes a variety of policymakers and researchers who do not always agree with each other.
 We caution against developing a one-dimensional view of this coalition or jumping to conclusions from quotes out of context.
-However, **this camp is generally characterized by a desire to approach AI regulation in a relatively reactive way and to avoid pursuing highly committal policy absent compelling evidence.**
+However, **this camp is generally characterized by a desire to avoid pursuing highly committal policy absent compelling evidence.**

 ## A Vague Agenda?